Doncic, Mavs hold on to beat Irving, Nets 113-109 for sweep - WTMJ

 Kyrie Irving scored a season-high 45 points for the Nets.
 They lost a season-high fourth straight game and dropped two games behind Eastern Conference-leading Philadelphia.

-Dorian Finney-Smith scored 17 points as the Mavericks reached 10 games over .500 for the first time this season and moved a half-game ahead of the Los Angeles Lakers for the fifth seed in the West.
-Dallas holds the tiebreaker on the defending NBA champs.
+Dorian Finney-Smith scored 17 points as the Mavericks reached 10 games over .500 for the first time this season and held on to the fifth seed in the West.

+Dallas (38-28) is a game ahead of the Los Angeles Lakers and Portland (both 37-29) with six to go after LA’s 118-94 loss to the Clippers.
+The Mavericks hold the tiebreaker on the defending NBA champs but not the Trail Blazers.
+One of the three teams will be forced into the play-in tournament as the No. 7 seed.

 “This is all experience we need,” coach Rick Carlisle said.
 “There’s a lot of situations that are new.
 Last year at this time we were locked into the seventh position and we weren’t going lower.
 This year is a whole different ballgame.
 There’s so much in play.
 The thing I’m most proud of with this group is they’re blocking out all the external noise.”